 - To be a resource for students, faculty, administrators, and staff.

-There are ten core members of the 2015-2016 CBIT and additional staff and faculty (and on occasion students) will be invited to meetings when their area of expertise is needed or when they have information pertinent to a particular situation.
+The ten core members of the CBIT and additional staff and faculty (and on occasion students) will be invited to meetings when their area of expertise is needed or when they have information pertinent to a particular situation.
 During the academic year, meetings will be held weekly with additional meetings scheduled as needed.
 Incidents can be reported to any team member or submitted anonymously online through MyEMCC.